 One lab study observed the effects of forskolin on genetic material and found evidence of genotoxicity, the destruction of DNA that can potentially lead to mutations and cancer.
 Taking forskolin may also cause rapid or irregular heartbeat in some people, so if you experience these symptoms while taking it, you should discontinue use and see your doctor immediately.

 Is forskolin safe if you have high blood pressure?
-Forskolin appears to be safe and beneficial at managing high blood pressure, however it’s best to work with a healthcare provider in this case.
+Forskolin appears to be safe and beneficial at managing high blood pressure, however it’s best to work with a healthcare professional in this case.
 Because of the way it lowers blood pressure, those with low blood pressure already should avoid taking forskolin.

 Does forskolin interact with any medications?
 Anyone currently taking beta blockers or nitrates for chest pain should also steer clear of taking this supplement.
 People who are pregnant, nursing, have blood disorders, are about to have or just had surgery (within two weeks), or are suffering from heart disease should not take forskolin.